 This quote is from the account of Sodom in Genesis 18.
-God "visits" the "children of men" of Sodom who had sunk far below their human potential, thus removing themselves from the providential supervision that benefits those true to the Torah; indeed, when divine punishment comes, these "children of men" even lose the benefit of the general "providence" provided all other beings by nature.
+God "visits" the "children of men" of Sodom who had sunk far below their human potential, thus removed themselves from the providential supervision that benefits those who do His will; indeed, when divine punishment came, these "children of men" even lost the benefit of the general "providence" provided all other beings by nature.